 Finally, the one night of the year when we can troll Lan Kwai Fong in a hideous outfit without anyone batting an eyelid is almost here.
-Halloween is all about getting dark and dramatic with your costume and makeup, so knowing where to find the freakiest outfits and creepiest makeovers is an absolute must.
-Whether you’re on a budget, or looking to go all out this weekend, we’ve rounded up the best stores and makeup artists to help make that happen – now there’s no excuse to be left out in the dark without a disguise.
+No, we’re not talking about Rugby Sevens – it’s Halloween, and we’re about to get dark and dramatic with our freaky makeovers.
+Whether you’re on a tight budget, or looking to go all out this spooky time of year, we’ve rounded up the best costume stores and makeup artists to help you make the most of it.
+Now there’s no excuse not to dress up!

 Horror on a budget …